hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 ### `app.mac.sparkle-framework`

 An input definition that points to a release of the [Sparkle 2 update framework](https://sparkle-project.org/).
 You can normally leave this at the default unless you want to use a custom fork of Sparkle for some reason.

-### `app.mac.deltas`

-Maximum number of previous versions of your app to generate delta updates for.
-Note that delta updates aren't generated unless `conveyor.compatibility-level >= 11`.
-When the compatibility level is high enough, this key defaults to 5.

 ### `app.mac.check-binary-versions`